dmuth/splunk-network-health-check/README.md

 it will start up automatically.
 I am unclear on if this is something that can be fixed.

+## FAQ

+### Why does the Splunk web interface run with HTTPS enabled?

+Because one day, someone somewhere will install this app on a machine which faces the public Internet, and passwords will be sent over the clear.
+In fact, over a long enough time, the odds of this happening approach 1.

+THAT is why I use HTTPS/SSL.
+And why you should too on your apps.

+## Licensing

+Splunk has its own license.
+Please abide by it.

 ## Additional Reading

 - <a href="https://github.com/dmuth/splunk-lab">Splunk Lab</a> - A more generic Dockerized version of Splunk which I developed